anthon793/RFID-checkin-system-using-Arduino-and-nodered/README.md

 ===
 RFID Based Check-In System using Arduino, RFID MFRC522 Module and Node-Red.

-# Why did we decide to make it?
+# Why was it built?
 Traditional check-in systems often rely on manual processes that are prone to errors and time-consuming.
-To overcome these challenges, we developed an RFID Based Checkin System using Arduino, RFID MFRC522 Module, and Node-RED.
+To overcome these challenges, we developed an RFID Based Check-In System using Arduino, RFID MFRC522 Module, and Node-RED.
 This system automates the check-in process using RFID cards issued to users.

 # What is RFID?
 RFID (Radio Frequency Identification) is a technology where digital data stored in RFID tags is captured by a reader via radio waves, facilitating quick and contactless identification.

 # What is Node-red
+Node-RED is an open-source programming tool for wiring together hardware devices, APIs, and online services in new and interesting ways.
+It provides a browser-based editor that allows users to create flows by simply dragging and dropping nodes, which represent different functionalities, and connecting them together to define the flow of data.

 # Components we used in the project